 1. Renal Shutdown: Renal shutdown occurs from muscle tissue injury which causes the release of myoglobin, a protein material, into the blood plasma.
 Myoglobin is cleared from the blood stream by the kidneys and will look brownish-colored in the urine.
 Adequate hydration will help flush myoglobin through the kidneys.
 Overwhelming amounts of myoglobin may clog the filtering system of the kidneys either partially or totally.
 If not treated, renal shutdown can cause permanent impairment of kidney function.
 IT IS CRUCIAL TO CONTINUE HYDRATING USING ELECTROLYTE FLUIDS DURING THE FINAL HOURS OF THE RUN AND FOR SEVERAL HOURS/ DAYS FOLLOWING THE RUN OR UNTIL THE URINE IS LIGHT YELLOW AND OF NORMAL FREQUENCY.
 There is extensive research to support the claim that NSAIDs (ie. ibuprofen/ paracetemol etc) greatly increase a runners chances of reaching a stage of renal shutdown.
 We will not provide Ibuprofen or paracetemol at any aid station and you are strongly advised not to take it during or immediately after the run.
 More information on this subject can be obtained by contacting the race director.

-2. Effects of Cold/Hypothermia: Temperatures in April in the UK are usually around 10 degrees celsius in daytime, however temperatures can be much colder.
+2. Effects of Cold/Hypothermia: Temperatures are usually around 10 degrees celsius in daytime, however temperatures can be much colder.
 With wet conditions and/or moderate to high winds runners will be open to exposure during the event.
 Hypothermia is a serious risk when runners energy reserves have been depleted from up to 13 or more hours of running.
 Hypothermia can strike very quickly, particularly when pace slows from exhaustion or injury.
 The initial warning signs of hypothermia often include lethargy, disorientation and confusion.
 The runner will feel very cold with uncontrolled shivering and may become confused, unaware of the surroundings, and may possibly be an immediate danger to his or herself.
 Staying well-nourished, adequately hydrated and appropriately clothed will help avoid hypothermia.
 High winds, cold weather and low visibility are all common occurences up on the SDW ridge.